Why These Documents? Explainable Generative Retrieval with Hierarchical Category Paths: Introduction

 \section{Introduction}

-Information retrieval (IR) systems are essential for helping users find proper information within vast amount of online information.
-A fundamental task of these systems is document retrieval, which focuses on searching for and ranking documents that are relevant to a given query from a large document corpus.
+Information retrieval systems are essential for helping users find proper information within a vast amount of online information.
+A fundamental task of these systems is document retrieval, which focuses on searching for and ranking documents that are relevant to a given query from a large corpus.

 Recently, \textit{\gr} has emerged as a new paradigm in document retrieval.
-It aims to directly generate document identifier (i.e., docid) for a given query by leveraging pre-trained generative models such as BART~\cite{ACL/Liu2020/BART} and T5~\cite{JMLR/Raffel2020/T5}.
-This paradigm enables end-to-end optimization of the retrieval process, allowing for fine-grained interaction between the input query and docid, and significantly reduces memory usage by leveraging the parametric memory of a single generative model.
+It aims to directly decode document identifier (i.e., docid) for a given query by leveraging generative models such as BART~\cite{ACL/Liu2020/BART} and T5~\cite{JMLR/Raffel2020/T5}.
+This paradigm enables end-to-end optimization of the retrieval process, allowing for fine-grained interaction between the input query and docid, and significantly reduces memory usage because it leverages only the parametric memory of a single generative model.

-Even with these advantages, \gr continues to face the challenge of determining how to construct docid that effectively represent documents.
-As the docid serves as a representation of the entire document, defining one that accurately encapsulates the document's contents is both crucial and challenging.
+Even with these advantages, \gr continues to face the challenge of determining how to construct docids that effectively represent documents.
+Defining a representative docid that accurately encapsulates the document's contents is crucial yet challenging.
 Existing works on generative retrieval have categorized docid into two types: \textit{semantic} docid and \textit{lexical} docid.
 A semantic docid represents each document as a series of numbers (e.g., 0-5-2), where each number indicates a cluster index assigned over its dense representation.
 This dense representation is encoded by a PLM-based encoder~\cite{NAACL/Devlin2019/BERT, JMLR/Raffel2020/T5} and clustered using methods such as hierarchical k-means~\cite{nips/Tay/DSI, nips/WangHWMWCXCZL0022/NCI} or product quantization~\cite{corr/abs-2208-09257/Ultron}.
-On the other hand, {\textbasedocid} represents each document as human-readable text, such as titles~\cite{iclr/CaoI0P21/GENRE}, keywords~\cite{SIGIR/Zhang2023/TSGen, CIKM/Wang2023/NOVO} and pseudo queries~\cite{SIGKDD/Tang2023/SE-DSI}.
+On the other hand, {\textbasedocid} represents each document as human-readable text, such as titles~\cite{iclr/CaoI0P21/GENRE}, keywords~\cite{SIGIR/Zhang2023/TSGen, CIKM/Wang2023/NOVO} and substring~\cite{nips/BevilacquaOLY0P22/SEAL}.